AtmaHou/FewShotJoint/README.md

 # MetaSLU

-A exploration of multi-task learning framework in few-shot scene, which is the code of the paper [Learning to Bridge Metric Spaces: Few-shot Joint Learning of Intent Detection and Slot Filling](https://arxiv.org/abs/2106.07343).
+This project explores the joint learning of multi-task in the few-shot setting, which is the code of the paper [Learning to Bridge Metric Spaces: Few-shot Joint Learning of Intent Detection and Slot Filling](https://arxiv.org/abs/2106.07343).

-We aim to the most common task in dialog system: **Spoken Language Understanding**, which contains two task called **Intent Detection** and **Slot Filling**.
+We conduct experiments with two most common tasks in dialog system (**Spoken Language Understanding**):

-Those two task in highly related so a appropriate multi-task learning framework can improve the performance of both tasks.
+ **Intent Detection** and **Slot Filling**.

 ## Result